-This healthy Breakfast Bowl is a rich and filling mixture of dried fruit, apples, raw nuts, coconut and other good for you ingredients.
-It makes a great alternative when you are tired of the eggs if you have been following a whole foods eating plan like Paleo or other high protein plans.
+This healthy breakfast bowl is a rich and filling mixture of dried fruit, apples, raw nuts, coconut and other nutritious ingredients.
+It makes a great breakfast alternative when you are tired of eggs in the morning.

-Many of the high protein eating plans rely heavily on eating eggs in the morning.
-They are full of nutrients and filling but can get tiring after a while if you eat them daily.
+Many of the high protein eating plans like Paleo rely heavily on eating eggs for breakfast.
+They can get tiring after a while if you eat them daily; sometimes it’s nice to have a warm bowl of something without eggs!

-- raw nuts (I used filberts, hazelnuts and cashews)
+- ½ cup of roughly chopped raw nuts (I used filberts, hazelnuts and cashews)

-- unsweetened dry fruit.
-(I chose plums, figs and apricots, plus some unsweetened banana slices)
+- ¼ cup of unsweetened dry fruit (I chose plums, figs and apricots, plus some unsweetened banana slices)

 Start by heating some coconut oil in a non stick frying pan and cooking the apples and nuts, until the apples are tender and the nuts are just starting to brown.
 Add some coconut milk and cook for a minute or so.